The Coast Guard is working with the Department of Homeland Security to develop and implement an acquisition strategy for the program.

-Instead of developing a unique solution, the acquisition program will obtain commercial off-the-shelf financial management and procurement services through a federal shared service provider, in accordance with new federal guidelines.
-This program is part of a larger effort across the Department of Homeland Security to modernize and standardize financial services.
+Instead of developing a unique solution, the acquisition program will obtain commercial off-the-shelf financial management and procurement services in accordance with new federal guidelines.
+This program is part of a larger effort across the Department of Homeland Security (DHS) to modernize and standardize financial services.
 The Coast Guard is working closely with the Transportation Security Administration and Domestic Nuclear Detection Office to implement a solution that can be scaled to meet the needs of multiple DHS components.
-After developing strategies to migrate data and realign business processes, the Coast Guard expects to begin widespread usage of the new financial management service in late 2017.

 The new financial management service will consolidate many of the Coast Guard’s financial processes.
 Some financial tasks currently completed at the unit level will be centralized at regional centers, freeing up time for unit commands without reducing their authority over unit-level mission resource decisions.